MyersResearchGroup/Shai-et-al-Supporting-Information/experimental_results/README.md

 # Experimental Results

-This folder contains files the plate-reader results of the different characterization experiments as described in the paper.
-Those with the 'ON' tag, are the OFF to ON characterization experiments and those with the 'OFF' tag, are the ON to OFF characterization experiments.
+This directory stores the plate-reader results from various characterization experiments detailed in the paper.
+Files labeled with 'ON' pertain to the OFF-to-ON characterization experiments, while those tagged 'OFF' relate to the ON-to-OFF experiments.
+Files marked with 'cropped' are versions of the original data wherein initial values have been cropped.
+This cropping is done to either:

-Documents with the 'cropped' tag are the same as the original files, but with some values cropped (initial values), to either: a) have all experiments start when the induction starts or b) eliminate data from when the experiment was being set-up.
+a) Align the start of all experiments with the induction commencement.
+b) Exclude data from the experimental setup phase.

+**Files & Descriptions:**
-- `shai timer_20210811_123450_ON AraC 2 plasmids.xlsx`

-  Contains the characterization fluorescence results for the AraC gate when adding inducer.
+- **`shai timer_20210811_123450_ON AraC 2 plasmids.xlsx`**: Characterization fluorescence data for the AraC gate upon inducer addition.

-- `shai timer_20210812_090202 OFF AraC 2 plasmidsd.xlsx`

-  Contains the characterization fluorescence results for the AraC gate when removing inducer.
+- **`shai timer_20210812_090202 OFF AraC 2 plasmidsd.xlsx`**: Fluorescence data for the AraC gate post inducer removal.

-- `Timer (Modified)_20210808_125346 ON LuxR 2 plasmids.xlsx`

-  Contains the characterization fluorescence results for the LuxR gate when adding inducer.
+- **`Timer (Modified)_20210808_125346 ON LuxR 2 plasmids.xlsx`**: Characterization fluorescence data for the LuxR gate upon inducer addition.

-- `Timer (Modified)_20210809_090959 OFF LuxR 2 plasmids.xlsx`

-  Contains the characterization fluorescence results for the LuxR gate when removing inducer.
+- **`Timer (Modified)_20210809_090959 OFF LuxR 2 plasmids.xlsx`**: Fluorescence data for the LuxR gate post inducer removal.

-- `Timer (Modified)_20210808_125346 ON LuxR 2 plasmids - Cropped.xlsx`

-  Contains the characterization fluorescence results for the LuxR gate when adding inducer, but the fluorescence graphs have been moved to origin for each different induction time.
+- **`Timer (Modified)_20210808_125346 ON LuxR 2 plasmids - Cropped.xlsx`**: Fluorescence data for the LuxR gate after inducer addition, adjusted so fluorescence graphs originate from each distinct induction time.